montysecurity/pdfpwn/README.md

 # pdfpwn

 ## purpose
-Provide Red Team Operators and Pentesters a way to "passively" run a C2 campaign with minimal tools and interaction
+Provide Red Team Operators and Pentesters a way to run a C2 campaign with minimal tools and interaction while maximizng security and operational integrity

 ## files
 - README.md - ...